unixbigot/Spin-Doctor/README.markdown

 speedometer/odometer or bike computer.

 I was motivated to construct this project to confirm my estimation of the undocumented output speeds of my second hand bandsaw and lathe.

+On the theory that anything worth doing is worth overdoing, I decided to generalise it to act as a speedometer/odometer as well as tachometer.

+Angular velocity is measured and displayed in RPM and Hz.

+Using an entered diameter value, tangential (or road) speed is output in one of:

+  - metres per minute
+  - feet per minute
+  - kilometres per hour
+  - miles per hour

 Hardware Overview
 -----------------